 Located on the ranch is the original Brownlee family ranch house.
 The two-story house is waiting for restoration to bring alive its historical look and feel.
 A barn and a good set of cattle pens are located on the west side of the ranch.

 The property provides an abundance of opportunities to improve upon by having an older two-story home, barn, and cattle pens.
 Several good view vantage points on the property would make ideal places to build a new home or lodge.
 There are two water wells on the ranch.
 Electricity is located on several parts of the property.

 Brownlee Ranch has an abundance of native wildlife, including whitetail deer, turkey, hogs, dove, and other animals native to the Texas Hill Country.
 Large trees throughout the ranch allow for turkey roosting sites.

 Two springs on the ranch have been dammed to create nice pools of water that are meccas for wildlife and waterfowl.
 Long Branch Creek, a seasonal creek, traverses the property.
 Nice canopy oaks overhang the spring areas creating inviting views to watch the roaming wildlife.
 The property has gently rolling terrain and is dotted with different species of hardwoods.
-Seller is reserving the water rights on approximately 804 acres of the Property and may convey 200 acres without the water reservation language with an acceptable contract.
+The seller is reserving the water rights on approximately 804+/- acres of the property and may convey 200 acres without the water reservation language with an acceptable contract.
 See Broker for more information and for a copy of the Water Reservation Language.

 There are two water wells; one is located at the headquarters, and the second is located south of the improvements.
 There are also several water troughs nearby.